aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Automated
 ---------

-Use FEDOT in automated mode to get pipeline with automatically composed architecture and tuned parameters.
+Use FEDOT in automated mode to get pipeline with automatically composed architecture and tuned hyperparameters.

 .. code-block:: python